mono/website/docs/faq/technical.md

 In general, it is hard to answer the question rating from zero to ten as on a typical application there are many elements involved:

--   the quality of the generated code, this being a metric of the code generator and the optimizations implemented on it.
+-   The quality of the generated code, this being a metric of the code generator and the optimizations implemented on it.
 You can read about some optimizations in Mono on the [Runtime](/docs/advanced/runtime/) page.
 -   The maturity of the class libraries used by the application.
 Mono's tuning of class libraries has been done in an as-needed basis, and not every class is at the same level of maturity.
 -   The host operating system: I/O benchmarks are dominated by the operating system specifics (file system performance, file system synchronization guarantees, micro kernel or not and so on).
--   Mono's GC is a conservative collector, while Java and Microsoft's .NET are copying/tracing collectors, so many benchmarks will go in one direction or the other depending on the task being performed.
 -   On Web applications and database applications, the configuration and tuning of the web server will play a dominant role, while Mono's performance these days is no longer on the critical path.

 The best thing to do is to test your application in Mono and identify if the performance of your application is good enough in Mono.

-We are currently working on a [Generational GC](/docs/advanced/garbage-collector/sgen/) that will assist in some of the limitations described above.

 ### Can you compare Mono performance with other languages/platforms?